-Due to deadline pressures, it is not uncommon to work through a video production without accurately tracking video editing costs.
+Due to deadline pressure, it is not uncommon to work through a video production without accurately tracking video editing costs.

-It is a good idea though to track the real hours during video editing so that you can re-analyze the actual video editing ratio when the project is complete.
-That way when it is time to estimate a future project you will have a better handle on how much time the project might take and what it might cost.
+It is a good idea to track the real hours during video editing so that you can re-analyze the actual video editing time it took to complete the project.
+That way when it is time to estimate a future project, you will have a better handle on how much time the project might take and what it might cost.

+So, how much does it cost to edit a video?
 One way many professional video editors work is by estimating how many days a project may take to edit—for example, three to four editing days for every day of shooting.
-This ballpark estimate is good but doesn't take into consideration if the source video recorded on the shoot day was one hour or four hours.
-It is also best to identify the shooting part of the ratio as the amount of source footage, not the finished video time.
-For example, based on a shooting to editing ratio of 10:1, two hours of source footage would require twenty hours of editing.
-Factors that may affect the ratio are: how many cuts per minute, the complexity of audio, will there be motion graphics services required, how much color correction and finessing will be needed, are there complex montage sequences?-etc..
+This ballpark estimate is good, but doesn't take into consideration if the source video recorded on the shoot day was one hour or four hours.
+Tracking the amount of source video obtained may be a more important factor in estimating your cost than the finished video time.
+For example, based on a source to editing ratio of 10:1, two hours of source footage would require twenty hours of editing.
+Factors that may affect the shooting to editing ratio are: how many cameras you use when shooting, how many takes you have, and if B-roll cut-aways will be part of the finshed piece.

 A typical workflow may include the following video editing services: